dayadam/news-scraper/README.md

 18. If mongod starts but closes after a series of prompts, make sure you created the data/db directory in your root.
 MongoDB cannot run without this directory (see steps 2.1-2.2).

-19. If you’re still encountering issues starting mongod, please ask for assistance from one of the TAs or the instructor.

 - - -

 ### 3. Installing MongoDB on MacOS